VenomAsh/M2-EmbSys/Project/README.md

 #### Applications:
 🔹 Street Lighting: Street lighting is done by using LED, or solid-state lighting technology.
-It helps to manage all connected street lights securely and remotely.
+It helps to manage all connected street lights securely and remotely.</br>
 🔹 Lighting Scenes: Lighting control systems are programmed to create a variety of scenes or ambience.
-This can be brought about by controlling light fixtures, switches and lighting properties.
+This can be brought about by controlling light fixtures, switches and lighting properties.</br>
 🔹 Human Centric Lighting: Human Centric Lighting is about creating lighting that mimics the natural daylight that drives our bodily functions such as biological, emotional, health, or wellbeing of people.
-The effects adjust daily rhythms and increased alertness.
+The effects adjust daily rhythms and increased alertness.</br>
-🔹 Vertical Farming: Vertical Farming is growing of crops or plants by using light or LEDs appropriate for photosynthesis.
+🔹 Vertical Farming: Vertical Farming is growing of crops or plants by using light or LEDs appropriate for photosynthesis.</br>